ahsan-lumida/Dev-Portfolio/README.md

 - Modify content in respective page components
 - Add/remove projects in `src/pages/Projects.jsx`
 - Update experience entries in `src/pages/Resume.jsx`
+ - Update contact details in `src/components/Footer.jsx` and `src/pages/Contact.jsx`

+## 🧪 Notes

+- 3D background is lazily rendered when in view to keep the app responsive.
+- Animations are optimized and respect `prefers-reduced-motion`.
+- Intersection-based animations are tuned to render above-the-fold content reliably on route changes.

 ## 📄 License